jovibrown/GettingandCleaningDataCourseProject/CodeBook.md

 ##Features
-Using an accelerometer and gyroscope, calculations were measured on features, and their means were represented in the third through seventy-fifth columns of tidyadata22.txt.
-The following 73 features were used:
+Using an accelerometer and gyroscope, calculations were measured on features, and their means were represented in the third through seventy-fifth columns of "tidyadata22.txt".
+3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of 50Hz.
+The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+A filter with 0.3 Hz cutoff frequency was used.

+For each recordThe following
+73 features were used:

 1. 1 tBodyAcc-mean()-X